snehilvj/dmc-docs/docs/areachart/areachart.md

 ### Styles API

+This component supports [Styles API](/styles-api).
+With Styles API, you can customize styles of any inner element.
+For more information on styling components,  please also refer to the [Mantine Styles](https://mantine.dev/styles/styles-overview/) documentation.

+#### AreaChart selectors

 | Name            | Static selector                    | Description                                   |
 |:----------------|:----------------------------------|:----------------------------------------------|
 | root            | .mantine-AreaChart-root            | Root element                                  |